-- a) bringing to the attention of the Head of School or Service or any Senior Manager any potential fire risks e.g. - 1. accumulation of flammable material/debris; - 2. miss-used, abused, overloaded or defective electrical equipment; - 3. proximity of portable radiant supplementary heating appliances to flammable material; - 4. blocked exits and damaged fire equipment; - 5. ensuring that highly flammable liquids or substances are stored correctly when not in use. - b) - c) investigating the source of the fire where it is safe to do so; - d) tackling only relatively minor fires and only then without exposing themselves to any risks and in accordance with the training and instructions given; - e) report to their Head of School or Service any anomalies observed during the evacuation process: - f) inform their Head of School or Service if for any reason they are absent from work. - g) prevent unauthorised re-entry into the premises before the all-clear signal is given.
+- a) bringing to the attention of the Director / Head of Department or any Senior Manager any potential fire risks e.g. - 1. accumulation of flammable material/debris; - 2. miss-used, abused, overloaded or defective electrical equipment; - 3. proximity of portable radiant supplementary heating appliances to flammable material; - 4. blocked exits and damaged fire equipment; - 5. ensuring that highly flammable liquids or substances are stored correctly when not in use. - b) investigating the source of the fire where it is safe to do so; - c) tackling only relatively minor fires and only then without exposing themselves to any risks and in accordance with the training and instructions given; - d) report to their Director / Head of Department any anomalies observed during the evacuation process; - e) inform their Director / Head of Department if for any reason they are absent from work; - f) prevent unauthorised re-entry into the premises before the all-clear signal is given.